Giovanni Giolitti: Libyan War

 The claims of Italy over Libya dated back to Turkey's defeat by Russia in the war of 1877–1878 and subsequent discussions after the Congress of Berlin in 1878, in which France and Great Britain had agreed to the occupation of Tunisia and Cyprus respectively, both parts of the then declining Ottoman Empire.
 When Italian diplomats hinted about possible opposition by their government, the French replied that Tripoli would have been a counterpart for Italy.
 In 1902, Italy and France had signed a secret treaty which accorded freedom of intervention in Tripolitania and Morocco; however, the Italian government did little to realize the opportunity and knowledge of Libyan territory and resources remained scarce in the following years.

 The Italian press began a large-scale lobbying campaign in favour of an invasion of Libya at the end of March 1911.
 It was fancifully depicted as rich in minerals, well-watered, and defended by only 4,000 Ottoman troops.
 Also, the population was described as hostile to the Ottoman Empire and friendly to the Italians: the future invasion was going to be little more than a "military walk", according to them.

 The Italian government was hesitant initially, but in the summer the preparations for the invasion were carried out and Prime Minister Giolitti began to probe the other European major powers about their reactions to a possible invasion of Libya.
-The Socialist party had strong influence over public opinion; however, it was in opposition and also divided on the issue, acting ineffectively against a military intervention.
+The Socialist party had strong influence over public opinion; however, it was in opposition and also divided on the issue, acting ineffectively against military intervention.